crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 end
 ```

-Each job runs as a fiber.
-When it hits I/O, it yields.
-The reactor picks up another fiber.
-One thread, hundreds of jobs, switching at I/O boundaries instead of depending on thread preemption.
+The worker poller claims only as many jobs as the pool has capacity for and pushes them into a `Thread::Queue`.
+Its `pop` is fiber-scheduler-aware, so the reactor can run execution fibers while it waits for more work.
+Each compatible I/O wait yields back to the reactor instead of occupying a dedicated execution thread.

 CPU-bound work gets nothing from fibers.
 They don't parallelize computation.
-But most of what job queues do is wait on I/O, and that's exactly where fibers win.
-If a CPU-bound fiber blocks the reactor, Solid Queue's supervisor still runs fine on its own process.
+A CPU-heavy job or blocking call stalls every execution fiber in that worker until it returns.
+In the default `fork` supervisor mode, the supervisor and other worker processes keep running, but that worker's reactor does not.
+Put CPU-bound or blocking jobs on a thread worker instead.

 ## The database connection math